Image space projection for low-rank signal estimation: Modified Gauss-Newton method: Comparison of optimization algorithms

 The comparison is performed for the methods VPGN, S-VPGN, MGN and S-MGN for different $N$ from $20$ to $50000$; the compensated Horner scheme is used within the algorithms.
 For simplicity, consider the non-weighted case, when $\Sigminus$ is the identity matrix.
-Denote $\widetilde \tsY^\star$ the result of an algorithm participating in the comparison.